lead generation

 For example, you could provide an additional incentive

-, such as a discount or bonus resource in the popup.
+Such as a discount or bonus resource in the popup.

 5. Limit Navigation and Distractions